-Men are often reluctant to discuss their sexual health out of embarrassment, fear of judgement, or simply because they don’t understand what’s happening.
+Men are often reluctant to discuss their sexual health out of embarrassment, fear of judgment, or simply because they don’t understand what’s happening.
 Ignoring these issues, however, can have long-term consequences like erectile dysfunction, emotional distress and anxiety, and can even cause irreparable damage to intimate relationships.
-Which is why it is understandable that experts believe that roughly 9 percent of men suffer from some form of Peyronie’s disease.
+This is why it is understandable that experts believe that roughly 9 percent of men suffer from some form of Peyronie’s disease.

 What is Peyronie’s Disease?